Intermesh/groupoffice-docs/install/config.rst

-   email_enable_labels           bool    Enable labels for e-mail if IMAP server supports it allow_themes.                 bool    Enable themes theme                         bool    Default theme ("Paper")
+   email_enable_labels           bool    Enable labels for e-mail if IMAP server supports it allow_themes.                 bool    Enable themes theme                         bool    Default theme ("Paper") checkForUpdates               bool    Check if there's a new version available.
+Enabled by default.
    ============================  ======  ===========